openshift-labs/learn-katacoda/developing-on-openshift/helm/01-cli.md

 * **Password:** ``developer``{{copy}}

 Use the same credentials to log into the Web Console.

+Create a new OpenShift Project to have a namespace for our  helm charts to work with.

+`oc new-project helm`{{execute}}

 ## Exercise: Explore CLI
 Let's get started by using `helm` getting CLI version :